-The season for the Tour du Mont Blanc runs from mid June to mid September.
-The trail is sometimes closed until the last week of June due to snow, in which case your tour would need to be rescheduled or cancelled.
-Please note that public transport in the area in the shoulder months of June and September is limited.
+The season for the Tour du Mont Blanc runs from the start of July to mid September.
+The trail is sometimes closed until the first week of July due to snow, in which case your tour would need to be rescheduled or cancelled.
+Please note that public transport in the area in the shoulder month of September is limited.
 This means that certain 'short cut' options will not be at your disposal during these months.
 Those hiking in these months should be prepared to walk the full distances each day.
 In the itinerary description you will find the daily distances both with and without any possible short cuts.

 Single Rooms & Solo Walkers

 This tour is not available to solo walkers and single rooms are not available except on the first and last 2 nights.
 A supplement is payable.